KaNoOoKAh/somatic-awareness-lab.md/02-active-research/Cervical_Rotation.md

 Summary:
 * Turning with the spine instead of using the skin and muscles surrounding the face and neck
 * Directional Energy applied to the isolated target areas makes contraction of the muscles, tissues, and skin much easier
 * If in fact I do turn the "normal" way.
 I will try to prepare the neck and spine areas with directions.
-I will practice this with macro movements first in order to mentally and physically prepare, repair, and help the areas I have left to degrade.
+I will practice this with macro movements first in order to mentally and physically prepare, connect, repair, and help the areas I have left to degrade.

 #### Somatic Feedback:
 * Without an actual constant and stable connection to the brain that can be positively and most definitely felt, my body is being left to operate and function in complete blindness.